humeman/humecord/docs/misc/argparser.md

 # argument parser

-This document outlines how the HumeCord argument parser works.
+This document outlines how the Humecord argument parser works.
 This system is used in a number of places to validate user input automatically - settings, the command argument validator, and so on.
 The system is also expandable via the imports file if you find something that's missing.

 ## basic outline